-Having weathered the COVID-19 pandemic with limited interruptions to customer service or capital improvements, the Village is excited for what is to come in FY 22-23.
+Over the past several budget cycles, the Village has weathered the COVID-19 pandemic and impacts of Hurricane Ian with limited interruptions to customer service or capital improvements.
+The Village is excited for what is to come in FY 23-24.
 The budget to follow represents the Village's values, history, and future, and we look forward to discussing its merits with you and the community.